cncf/tag-security/supply-chain-security/compromises/2022/php-pear-compromise.md

 PEAR is a PHP package manger that has been superseded by Packagist, but still a relevant part of the PHP developer ecosystem.

-A code security flaw found in the source code of the package manager's password reset logic, along with the detection of an unpacthed publicly known vulnerable third-party dependency to manage TAR file archive allowed attackers to compromise PEAR's package manager registry and gain access to the server.
+What happened:
+1. A password reset flaw allowed access release new versions of existing packages.
+2. The above, Combined with a vulnerable third-party dependency allowed attackers to compromise the server that was running `pearweb`.

 ## Impact